Mystic-Slice/artist-recommendation-frontend/README.md

 For detailed information about the project, please refer to this blog post: [MysticSlice-ArtWave](https://mystic-slice.github.io/projects/artwave/)

-Link to the frontend repository: [ArtWave-Backend](https://github.com/Mystic-Slice/artwave-backend)
+Link to the backend repository: [ArtWave-Backend](https://github.com/Mystic-Slice/artwave-backend)

 ### Demo